 The main trailhead at Cascade Springs is right at the end of the paved section of the road, beside the woodland that encloses the riparian area.
 From here three interlinked loop paths criss-cross the pools and streams, in places on raised boardwalks above the ponds with their clear water, travertine terraces and a variety of lush plant life.
 Perhaps the most striking of the many wildflower species is golden columbine

-Three interlinked loop paths criss-cross the pools and streams of Cascade Springs, in places on raised boardwalks above the ponds with their clear water, travertine terraces and a variety of lush plantlife.
+, which is found along the margins of the creeks and pools; peak blooming months are June to September.
+The lowest section of the trail is wheelchair accessible.
 The ponds contain abundant fish (cutthroat trout), while otters, beavers, elk and deer may occasionally be seen.
 Further up the slopes the path follows the gushing whitewater streams that feed the lower pools and curve all around a small, very shallow lake that provides the main source - here the water seeps up through a thin part of the layer of glacial debris that fills the valley at this point.
-The water is very good to drink, but this is not encouraged.
+The water is generally free of bacteria and fine to drink, but this is not encouraged.
 About 30 minutes is sufficient to explore all the trails, and there are many places for quiet contemplation of the watery scenery.
 Another path (0.3 mile) connects the upper part of the loop with an alternative trailhead, half a mile back along the paved road.